demontaedrummer/whstechnotes/journal.md

 Brain rot means all the stuff on tiktok or socials that is dumb for kids and doesnt make sense like skibdi toilet rizz
 # december 16, 2024
 i am looking foward for brake so i can sleep in
+# january 8, 2025
+The thing i enjoyed most about the class is that i sit by my self and i feel there is nothing to improve, Looking ahead there isnt anything thing spesific i want to work on in this class yet